ps-nithin/pyrebel/docs/DOCS.md

     1. ba_threshold - (Optional) Overrides the threshold of abstraction passed to `__init__`

-    Returns 1D array containing indices of abstract points of all the layers of abstraction of boundaries of blobs in the image.
+    Finds abstract points of all the layers of abstraction of boundaries of blobs in the image.

 `do_abstract_one(self)`

-    Returns 1D array containing indices of abstract points of another layer of abstraction of boundaries of blobs in the image.
+    Finds abstract points of another layer of abstraction of boundaries of blobs in the image.

+`get_abstract(self)`

+    Returns 1D array of the abstract points upto the current layer of abstraction.

 `get_sign(self)`

     Returns 1D array containing -1 or 1 depending on the convexity of the abstract point.